NeolifeDevAfrica/Neolife-Payment-Notification/docs/_coverpage.md

-# Neolife Payment Gateways and Notificaions API
+# Neolife Payments Integration Flow

 This is an ASP.NET MVC Project that uses a Model-View-Controller approach <br>